siennacorreia/siennacorreia.github.io/_posts/2025-05-10-Final-Project.md

 - Lowest Black incarceration rate: Rhode Island (1.6%)
 - Highest White incarceration rate: Hawaii (2.5%)
 - Lowest White incarceration rate: Rhode Island (0.2%)

+Potential Errors:
+Predicted estimates: The incarceration rates are predicted outcomes based on statistical models using Census and ACS data for children born between 1978–1983 with parents at the 25th income percentile.
+These predictions, based on demographic and economic characteristics by Census tract, include privacy preserving noise and model assumptions rather than direct incarceration counts.

+Small population size effect: States like Hawaii and Nebraska have relatively small Black populations, which can distort percentage-based statistics and lead to unusually high predicted rates due to limited sample sizes.

 ### Predicted Jail Outcomes Black vs White by State (Children Born 1978–1983, Parents at 25th Income Percentile)
 <head>